-Interlibrary Loan (ILL) enables PCC students, faculty, and staff to obtain materials that are not available in the PCC or Summit library catalog.
-The lending library determines whether a particular item can be provided.
-Regional agreements regulating interlibrary loan and federal copyright law also place limitations on the types of materials that may be borrowed, as well as the number of articles that can be requested from journals.
+Interlibrary loan (ILL) enables Portland Community College (PCC) students, faculty, and staff to obtain materials that are not available through PCC Library or Summit.
+The owning library determines whether a particular item can be provided.
+Regional agreements regulating ILL and federal copyright law also place limitations on the types of materials that may be borrowed, as well as the number of articles that can be requested from journals.
+Articles will be delivered as PDFs via PCC email.
 Textbooks are not available via ILL.

-- Entering your personal information into the ILLiad system means you will not have to supply the information again when making future requests.
+- Entering personal information and preferences into the interlibrary loan system streamlines the process in the future by not requiring users to supply the same information again for other requests.

-- Having your PCC e-mail on file with Interlibrary Loan enables us to notify you promptly and deliver materials accurately when your request arrives in the library.
+- Having a PCC email on file with ILL enables ILL staff to notify users promptly about the status of ILL requests and deliver materials accurately when requests arrive in the library.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research”.
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use”, that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

 By registering for an account, users acknowledge and agree to all of the terms and conditions above.